Rs 12,000 Ehsaas Relief Cash To Be Provided To Each Family Of Harnai: Sania - UrduPoint

 Rs 12,000 Ehsaas Relief Cash To Be Provided To Each Family Of Harnai: Sania

-Special Assistant to the Prime Minister on Poverty Alleviation and Social Protection Dr. Sania Nishtar Saturday announced Rs 12,000 Ehsaas relief cash for all families of Harnai

-Harnai, (UrduPoint / Pakistan Point News - 9th Oct, 2021 ) :Special Assistant to the Prime Minister on Poverty Alleviation and Social Protection Dr. Sania Nishtar Saturday announced Rs 12,000 Ehsaas relief cash for all families of Harnai.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Oct, 2021 ) :Special Assistant to the Prime Minister on Poverty Alleviation and Social Protection Dr. Sania Nishtar has announced Rs 12,000 Ehsaas relief cash each for all families of Harnai.

-The SAPM visited earthquake hit areas of Harnai today to assess the level of assistance needed from the Federal government on the directives of Prime Minister Imran Khan.
+The SAPM visited earthquake hit areas of Harnai the other day to assess the level of assistance needed from the Federal government on the directives of Prime Minister Imran Khan.

 She announced the federal government relief package for all families of Harnai, after the Prime Minister's approval.